EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 - Before touching the upgrade, check spec coverage on the highest-risk paths and fill the gaps.
 Most of what bit us was plain missing coverage.
 - Reproduce a failure on the old version before calling it a regression.
 - Treat load checks, unit tests, end-to-end tests, and browser checks as four separate kinds of evidence, not one.
-- Turn every manually found regression into an automated test.
+- Turn manually found regressions into automated tests, highest-risk paths first.
 - Require visible evidence for browser checks: an expected result and a screenshot, not "looks fine."
 - Keep the commit history small and readable, so a reviewer can follow the upgrade one change at a time.